arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

 The Cluster architecture of ArangoDB is a _CP_ master/master model with no single point of failure.

-With "CP" we mean that in the presence of a network partition, the database prefers internal consistency over availability.
+With "CP" in terms of the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) we mean that in the presence of a network partition, the database prefers internal consistency over availability.
 With "master/master" we mean that clients can send their requests to an arbitrary node, and experience the same view on the